Best Ghost Towns to Visit in Arizona

 Congress was born in 1884 when Dennis May discovered gold in the area.
 By 1893, there was a railroad completed in the area and the station got the name Congress Junction.
 The rail extended to connect the junction to the town of Congress itself (and closer to the mines).
 The mine kept producing until the mid-1930s.
 From there, people began to move on and the town's post office closed and relocated to Congress Junction.
 Not much survives of the old town of Congress.
 What's left is the Congress Mercado and two cemeteries, Congress Cemetery and Pioneer Cemetery.

 Vulture - Maricopa County, Arizona

-Vulture developed around a gold deposit at Vulture Peak in 1863.
+Vulture developed at a gold deposit at Vulture Peak in 1863.
 A gold and silver discovery was made by Henry Wickenburg.
 He was one who came up with the name of the town after naming his claim Vulture.
 At the town's height, there were around 5,000 residents.
 Some of which who helped form the nearby town of Wickenburg.
 The town prospered into the 1890s but ended up closing their post office in 1897.
-The site did produce gold and silver ore, at far less amounts, up until 1942 until mining operations there ended.
+The site did produce gold and silver ore, at far fewer amounts, up until 1942 until mining operations there ended.
 It's said that Vulture is one of the best ghost towns.
 Still-standing buildings include schools, an assay office, apartment housing, houses and a blacksmith shop.

 Map of Vulture